poverfield/sameteam-legal/index.md

 ## Subscriptions

-Same Team offers an optional monthly subscription.
+After a 30-day free trial, Same Team offers two subscription options: monthly and annual.
 Subscription purchases are processed by Apple and subject to Apple's terms.
-We do not store payment information — all billing is handled by the App Store.
+We do not store payment information.
+All billing is handled by the App Store.

 ## Changes to This Policy